kanishkapm/Thyroid-cancer-predictor/README.md

-# hyroid Cancer Risk Predictor
+# Thyroid Cancer Risk Predictor

 A user-friendly Streamlit web application for predicting 5-year survival risk in thyroid cancer patients using explainable AI (SHAP) and machine learning.
 Designed for doctors, hospital administrators, patients, and researchers.